saransh-kaushik/saransh-kaushik/README.md

 ---

-## 💡 Other Interests
-- When I’m not coding, I enjoy creating **Anime Music Videos (AMVs)**.
-It’s a way for me to blend creativity with my tech skills in video editing.

----

 ## 🔗 Connect with Me
 - GitHub is where I showcase my work and share my journey.
 Feel free to dive into my repos, open an issue, or reach out for collaboration!